+Access: You have the right to review or receive a copy of your medical information, with limited exceptions.
+You may obtain a Patient Right to Access form to request access to, or a copy of, your medical information from the memorialhermann.org webpage.
+The completed form can be mailed to Memorial Hermann Release of Information, 7737 SWF C94, Houston, Texas 77074.
+There is a charge for copies of your medical information.
 Accounting Disclosures: You have the right to receive an accounting of all uses and disclosures of your medical information that was not authorized by you and not disclosed for the purposes of treatment, payment, and health care operations.
 You must request this accounting in writing.
 You may request and we account for disclosures for a period of six years beginning on the date of the disclosure.
-You may download the Accounting of Disclosure Form from memorialhermann.org webpage and mail the completed form to 920 Frostwood, Suite 1.103, Houston, TX 77024.
+You may download the Accounting of Disclosure Form from memorialhermann.org webpage and mail the completed form to 909 Frostwood, Suite 2.205, Houston, Texas 77024.
 You may also obtain the Accounting of Disclosure Form from the Release of Information Department located at the facility where you obtained your medical care.
 Restrictions: You have the right to request that we place additional restrictions on our use or disclosure of your medical information.
-We are not required to agree to these additional restrictions; however, we will agree to your request not to disclose your medical information to a health plan for a particular item or service if the disclosure is to be made for payment of health operation purposes and is not otherwise required by law, and you have paid for the item or service in full.
+We are not required to agree to these additional restrictions; however, we will agree to your request not to disclose your medical information to a health plan for a particular item or service if the disclosure is to be made for payment of health operation purposes and you have otherwise paid for the service in full.
 If we agree to your restriction request, we will abide by our agreement (except in an emergency).
 You must make this request in writing.